0xHarrington/protocol-analysis/README.md

-# protocol-analysis
+# Protocol Analysis
 A collection of calculations and visualizations for Web3 projects of interest.
+Written by Matt Harrington (`wimwam.eth`, @0xWimWam).